The Local Democracy Initiative focuses on helping democracy thrive at the local level.

 Confronting Voter Suppression: The Legacy and Future of the Voting Rights Act

-Join the Local Democracy Initiative on Wednesday, February 2 at 2:00 PM ET in marking Black History Month by looking at the history of voting rights and voter suppression in the United States.
-We will discuss how local officials can talk openly and authentically about difficult subjects and the necessity of acknowledging historic trauma with respect to the vote.
-We’ll also take a look at the state of voting rights today and what local leaders can do to continue the critical work of leaders like John Lewis, Hosea Williams and Amelia Boynton.
+The Local Democracy Initiative marked Black History Month by looking at the history of voting rights and voter suppression in the United States.
+Discussed in this video is how local officials can talk openly and authentically about difficult subjects and the necessity of acknowledging historic trauma with respect to the vote.
+Also reviewed is the state of voting rights today and what local leaders can do to continue the critical work of leaders like John Lewis, Hosea Williams and Amelia Boynton.

 Combatting Disinformation and Rebuilding Trust in Local Government